SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_19cd2ed6-f90c-47f7-a46b-974354a107bb_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Microsoft Entra ID (Azure AD) Device Code Authentication"

+    Authentication via a device code is designed for use with input constrained devices.
+This method can however be abused, particularly in social engineering attacks.
+Whitelisting based on the organisation's practices is likely required to make this rule useful (e.g. excluding the public IP ranges of the organisation, excluding authentications attempt from managed devices, etc.)

+    - **Effort:** master

 ??? abstract "Microsoft Entra ID (Azure AD) Domain Trust Modification"

     Adversaries may add new domain trusts or modify the properties of existing domain trusts to evade defenses and/or elevate privileges.
 Confirm the added or modified target domain/URL is legitimate administrator behavior.